Sleep Disordered Breathing in Children

-It’s been estimated that between one and four percent of children have sleep apnea.
-As with adults, the overwhelming majority of children with sleep apnea suffer from Obstructive Sleep Apnea (OSA).
-If you suspect your child may be suffering from sleep apnea, Dr. Katz will make sure they get the correct diagnosis and the treatment they require.
+Untreated OSA can significantly impact a child’s sleep quality, daytime behavior, academic performance, and overall health.
+If you suspect your child may be suffering from sleep apnea, our Greensboro sleep dentist, Dr. Mark Katz, will make sure they get the correct diagnosis and the treatment they require.

 Symptoms of Childhood OSA